they-call-me-steve/bitcoincore-container/README.md

 Bitcoind can either be configured using options or by a configuration file.
 To drop the default config into the data directory run:

 NOTE: makeconf will delete any existing bitcoin.conf file.
-Do not run this twice.
+DO NOT RUN THIS TWICE!!!

 doker run --rm -v /srv/bitcoind:/bitcoin/data bitcoincore-container:v0.1 makeconf

 docker run -n bitcoincore -d -v /srv/bitcoin/:bitcoin/data bitcoincore-container:v0.1

 To launch bitcoincore-container with options run: docker run -n bitcoincore -d -v /srv/bitcoin/:/bitcoin/data bitcoincore-container:v01 bitcoind --prune=100000

 To see a list of all available commands run help:

-docker run --rm -ti bitcoincore-container:v01 help
+docker run --rm bitcoincore-container:v01 help

 Port 8333 can be shared on a public IP address.